emu-iasa/how-to-yolocon/README.md

 ##  What a good conference needs

 1. Rooms.
-Nice Rooms
+Nice Rooms 🏫
 	 - Fortunately, EMU has a brand new facility for security!
 Book rooms well in advance (4-5 months, **AS EARLY AS POSSIBLE**)
- 2. Killer schedule.
+ 2. Killer schedule ⏰
 	 - We have 3 different talks going on at once, each in their own 'Track'
-3. Food
+3. Food 🍴
 	- Not much to explain here.
 Nobody hates on a coffee + bagels breakfast and a catered lunch :ok_hand: (We love you Dominos!! 🍕)